gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the Group Manager updates the group membership by registering the joining node as a new member of the group.

 Then, the Group Manager replies to the joining node providing the information necessary to participate in the group communication.
-This join response follows the format of the Key Distribution success Response defined in Section 4.2 of [NEW_DRAFT].
+This join response follows the format of the Key Distribution success Response defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular:

 <!--
 * The "role" indicates the effective role(s) that the joining node can take in the group.
 This parameter can be omitted if the Group Manager confirms all the same roles indicated in the join request.-->